The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Empirical Validation

-The semiparametric estimator with covariates, \texttt{seine}, performs well for White and Hispanic voters, but less so on Black voters.
-See Figure~\ref{fig-nc2}. \texttt{seine} estimates \(17.5\)\% of White voters are registered Democrats with a 95\% CI of \([0.159, 0.191]\), where the true value is \(19.5\)\%, and it estimates that \(44\)\% of White voters are registered Republicans with a 95\% CI of \([0.422, 0.469]\), where the true value is \(42.2\)\%.
-Neither the OLS with no covariates nor King's EI method include confidence intervals that cover the truth.
-Their point estimates are further from the true values, and their intervals are narrower.
+We test four methods on this data: (1) the semiparametric estimator \texttt{seine} with covariates entering through a tensor-product sieve expansion, (2) an OLS regression with no covariates (i.e., Goodman regression), (3) Rosen et al.'s count model, as implemented in \texttt{eiPack} \autocite{lau2007eipack}, with no covariates, modeling the 4-by-4 matrix at once, and (4) King's 2×2 method applied to each racial group and each outcome separately.
+The covariates we included in \texttt{seine} were precinct level education, age, and income as measured from the American Community Survey, urbanicity as measured by distance to a major city or university, and population density.

-Among Hispanic voters, shown in the bottom row, the estimates are less accurate for the conventional methods.
-The linear regression methods underestimate the Democratic percentage among Hispanics; the King model estimates overestimate it by more.
-This is an unusual case where the linear regression without covariates and the King model give opposite answers. \texttt{seine} correctly estimates the Hispanic degree of party registration, while the other methods without covariates fail to.
+The resulting estimates appear in Figure~\ref{fig-nc2} with the ground truth as a reference point. \texttt{seine} estimates \(17.5\)\% of White voters are registered Democrats with a 95\% CI of \([0.159, 0.191]\), where the true value is \(19.5\)\%, and it estimates that \(44\)\% of White voters are registered Republicans with a 95\% CI of \([0.422, 0.469]\), where the true value is \(42.2\)\%.
+Neither the Goodman regression nor King's EI method have confidence intervals that cover the truth.
+Their point estimates are farther from the true values, and their intervals are narrower.
+Among Hispanic voters, shown in the bottom row, conventional methods also have worse estimates.
+Goodman underestimates the Democratic percentage among Hispanics; the King model estimates overestimate it by more.
+This is an unusual case where the Goodman regression and the King model give opposite answers. \texttt{seine} correctly estimates the Hispanic degree of party registration.

 Black voters have more stubborn estimation challenges.
 All methods overestimate the Democratic percentage among Black voters by about 10--20 points.
 The \texttt{seine} methods come the closest but the confidence interval does not cover the true values.
 The overestimation of Democratic leaning among Black voters also goes hand-in-hand with the underestimation of the Republican leaning of Black voters.
 The linear regression-based model gives negative estimates of \(-2.0\)\% and \(-1.6\)\% (Table~\ref{tbl-nc2-full}).
 King and Rosen's models are advantaged by constraining estimates to be valid proportions between 0 and 1.